AntonioDehesa/tilop/README.md

 So, I tried to use dropdowns from react-bootstrap, and it did not work as expected. i had some issues with i18next, where it autoclicked on the translation button repeatedly, crashing the site.

+## Day 176: May 31 2022
+### Today's progress:

+Its working correctly, and I am having some issues with the popover, which spawns wherever the hell it wants.
+And, dropbox decided to randomly close down my account. no emails, notifications, warnings, nothing. just, hey, we killed 6 years of your personal photos and files, and you cant recover any of them. fuck you. thanks dropbox. i hope your stock crashes and burns to the ground

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla